ducakar/TextureReplacer/README.md

 * 'm' to make the suit male-only,
 * 'f' to make the suit female-only,
 * 'x' exclude form automatic assignment,
+* 'S' if containing textures for the slim suit model,
-* 'V' if containing textures for vintage suit model (Making History),
+* 'V' if containing textures for the vintage suit model (Making History),
-* 'F' if containing textures for future suit model (Breaking Ground).
+* 'F' if containing textures for the future suit model (Breaking Ground).

 ### Configuration File